Why Study Psychology at Malone University?

 - Students do practicums at the Stark County Crisis Center and also the Child & Adolescent Behavioral Health (C&A) of Stark County, which is one of two American Psychological Association (APA) doctoral internship sites in Ohio.

-- There’s an intentionally strong camaraderie among psychology majors both inside and outside the classroom.
+- There’s an intentionally strong camaraderie among psychology majors both inside and outside the classroom (see the Psyc Club page).